rotoapanta/audio-transcriber-project/README.md

     <a href="https://github.com/rotoapanta/audio-transcriber-project/fork"><img src="https://img.shields.io/github/forks/rotoapanta/audio-transcriber-project?style=social" alt="GitHub forks"></a>
 </p>

-A Bash script that automates the process of transcribing audio files to text using [OpenAI's Whisper](https://github.com/openai/whisper).
-It handles environment setup, dependency installation, and neatly organizes the output files.
+A Python script that automates the process of transcribing audio files to text using [OpenAI's Whisper](https://github.com/openai/whisper).
+It handles dependency installation, and neatly organizes the output files.

 ---

 ## ✨ Features

--   **Automatic Setup:** Creates a Python virtual environment if it doesn't exist.
+-   **Python-based:** More robust, portable, and easier to maintain.
+-   **GPU Acceleration:** Automatically uses CUDA if available for faster transcription.
 -   **Dependency Management:** Installs the required dependencies from `requirements.txt`.
 -   **Easy to Use:** Transcribe an audio file with a single command.
 -   **Flexible:** Allows specifying the audio file, Whisper model, and language.